The Janitor DVD Review

 If you're looking for blood and guts, The Janitor delivers.
 Not relying on CGI for special effects (which Andy hates as much as the "Danger Seeker" does), they use the equivalent of a river in red gue!
 The last time I saw so much gore was in Nikos the Impaler, a legendary indie gorefest by Andreas Schnaas of Violent Shit fame.
 Speaking of Nikos they also have Lloyd Kaufman of Troma in for a cameo scene, good old Lloyd suffers a violent end as usual.
 Kaufman's "Make Your Own Damn Movie!" was used by Andy and TJ as a guide in making this film.

-So for over the top gore, some damn good comedy (intentional and unintentional), some pretty steamy sex scenes (enough that the "Danger Seeker" now has a thing for Crystal LeBard) and lots of bouncing boobies, you can't go wrong with The Janitor.
+So for over the top gore, some damn good comedy (intentional and unintentional), some pretty steamy sex scenes (enough that I now have a thing for Crystal LeBard) and lots of bouncing boobies, you can't go wrong with The Janitor.
 I'm only giving you a taste of the gore with the snapshots, you'll have to watch the movie to see more.
 The total package of movie will make you overlook it's warts and blemishes, so enjoy a good old gory horror film loaded with laughs!